THE

 for those who with us carried them at the battle of Agincourt."
 Under

-English law, a coat-of-arms is the property of the individual to who it
+English law, a coat of arms is the property of the individual to whom it

 is given, and descends in the male line to the eldest son.
 Verification